BlueWay Offshore

-BlueWay Offshore Norge AS was an offshore helicopter airline based at Stavanger Airport, Sola in Sola, Norway.
+BlueWay Offshore Norge AS was an offshore helicopter airline based at Stavanger Airport, Sola in Sola Municipality, Norway.
 Established in 2009, it remained until 2014 when the group was sold to Noordzee Helikopters Vlaanderen.

 History

 The BlueWay Group had its basis in an ownership constellation for Airlift, a land-based helicopter operator.
 BlueWay was created when the Reiten Group bought part sixty percent of the stake in Airlift, with Helicopter Transport Group selling down from one hundred to forty percent.